Airport Noise Advisory Committee

 Airport Noise Advisory Committee (ANAC) Meetings

 The Airport Authority Board recognizes that neighborhoods surrounding San Diego International Airport are affected by noise from aircraft operations.
-San Diego County Regional Airport Authority Code 9.40, Airport Use Regulations at San Diego International Airport, contains certain time of day operational restrictions (curfew).
+San Diego County Regional Airport Authority Code 9.40, Airport Use Regulations at San Diego International Airport, contains certain Time of Day operational restrictions (The Curfew).
 The Code includes a mechanism for levying administrative penalties against operators who violate the Airport Use Regulations.

-A Curfew Violation Review Panel (CVRP) evaluates and enforces compliance with the Airport Use Regulations, Time of Day Restrictions (curfew), and makes recommendations for the disposition of these incidents.
+A Curfew Violation Review Panel (CVRP) evaluates and enforces compliance with the Airport Use Regulations, Time of Day Restrictions (The Curfew), and makes recommendations for the disposition of these incidents.

 The Committee is composed of Airport Authority employees and consists of three members (or his/her designated representatives):

-Airlines may be fined for violation of these policies.
-The Curfew Violation Panel (CVRP) evaluates and enforces compliance with Airport Use Regulations, Time of Day Restrictions (curfew) and makes recommendations for the disposition of these incidents.
+All operators are subject to a fine for violation of these policies.
+The Curfew Violation Review Panel (CVRP) evaluates and enforces compliance with Airport Use Regulations, Time of Day Restrictions (curfew) and makes recommendations for the disposition of these incidents.